-- If you stabilize (that is, you stay on the same dose for a while) the withdrawal symptoms will subside over time.
-Once the withdrawal symptoms have settled, you can continue to taper, but at a slower pace.
+27. As you stabilize (ie stay on the same dose for a while) the withdrawal symptoms will subside over time.
+Do not go back to a higher dose too quickly – this can also cause additional symptoms due to new build-up effects of medication.
+When things are calm enough after stabilization, you can continue to taper off, but at a slower pace.

-- It is clear that in order to taper successfully, there must a possibility to flexibly adjustment the process over time.
-To make this possible, it is important that your practitioner can prescribe the medication you need for this.
+28. What you do in this way with your doctor during the tapering process, is to make adjustments in time if necessary.
+To make this possible, it is important that your practitioner can prescribe you the medication you need for this.

-- However, flexible and personal tapering has now become possible with the advent of so-called tapering medication – tapering strips and stabilization strips.
-Practitioners can prescribe the tapering medication in consultation with you and adjust it very flexibly during the process of tapering if necessary.
+29. With the advent of so-called taperingmedication – tapering stripsand stabilization strips – this is now possible.
+Practitioners can prescribe the tapering medication in consultation with you and adjust them very flexibly during tapering if necessary.

-- The tapering medication comes with a self-monitoring form that you must complete once a day.
-That is not difficult and does not take much time.
-Doing so will help both you and your practitioner see how the tapering medication works for you.
+31. With the tapering medication comes a self-monitoring form that you must complete once a day.
+It’s not difficult and it won’t take you much time.
+If you do that, you will help both yourself and your practitioner to see how the taper is going for you.

-- As long as things are going well, you can simply continue to taper the meds.
+- As long as it’s going well, you can continue to taper off.

-- As soon as you notice that you are getting new symptoms or that existing symptoms are worsening, contact your practitioner to discuss whether and how the tapering should be adjusted.
+- As soon as you notice that you are getting new complaints or that existing complaints are worsening, contact your practitioner to discuss whether and how the tapering will be adjusted.

-By doing that well, you ensure that tapering continues to run as smoothly as possible for you.
+By doing that right, you ensure that the tapering continues to go as smoothly as possible for you.